LambdaTest/php-laravel-dusk-todo/README.md

     ```bash
         cp .env.example .env
     ```
-- Replace `LT_USERNAME` with your lambdatest username.
-It can be obtained from [lamabdtest dashbaord](https://automation.lambdatest.com/)
+- Replace `LT_USERNAME` with your LambdaTest username.
+It can be obtained from [LambdaTest dashbaord](https://automation.lambdatest.com/)
 - Replace `LT_ACCESS_KEY` with your access key.
-It can be genrated from lamabdtest lamabdtest dashbaord](https://automation.lambdatest.com/)
+It can be generated from [LambdaTest dashbaord](https://automation.lambdatest.com/)
 - Update platform configuration in driver method of `tests/DuskTestCase.php`, to specify the target where tests should run.
 (List of supported OS platfrom, Browser, resolutions can be found at [LambdaTest capability generator](https://www.lambdatest.com/capabilities-generator/))
  Sample configuration
     ```php